 - (1) Am I eligible to receive a WFTC refund?
 To be eligible for a refund under the WFTC, you must be an "eligible low-income person."
 An "eligible low-income person" is an "individual" who meets all of the requirements in (a) through (e) of this subsection.
-An "individual" means any natural person who files a federal income tax return under the single, head of household, qualifying surviving spouse, or married filing separately (but only if they meet the "unmarried" requirements per answer 1A of this rule) filing statuses.
+An "individual" means any natural person who files a federal income tax return under the single, head of household, qualifying surviving spouse, or married filing separately (((but only if they meet the "unmarried" requirements per answer 1A of this rule))) (although you must be "unmarried" per Answer 1A of this rule for tax year 2022) filing statuses.
 The term "individual" also means an individual natural person and that individual's spouse if they file a federal joint income tax return with the married filing jointly status.
-Accordingly, if you file a federal income tax return with your spouse under the married filing jointly filing status, you and your spouse are each considered to be a single "individual" for the purposes of WFTC eligibility with the exception of determining residency. - (a) Valid SSN or ITIN: You (and your spouse if you are filing married filing jointly on your federal income tax return) must have a valid Social Security number (SSN) or individual taxpayer identification number (ITIN); - (b) Properly file a federal income tax return: You (and your spouse if you are filing married filing jointly) must properly file a federal income tax return for the tax year for which the refund is being claimed;
+Accordingly, if you file a federal income tax return with your spouse under the married filing jointly filing status, you and your spouse are each considered to be a single "individual" for the purposes of WFTC eligibility with the exception of determining residency. - (a) Valid SSN or ITIN: You (and your spouse if you are filing married filing jointly on your federal income tax return) must have a valid Social Security number (SSN) or individual taxpayer identification number (ITIN);